expo/expo/docs/README.md

 ### Server-side redirects

-These redirects are limited in their expressiveness - you can map a path to another path, but no regular expressions or anything are supported.
+These redirects are limited in their expressiveness - you can map a path to another path, but no regular expressions are supported.
 See client-side redirects for more of that.
 Server-side redirects are re-created on each run of **deploy.sh**.

 We currently do two client-side redirects, using meta tags with `http-equiv="refresh"`: